 treaties.
 The first is the Dish With One Spoon Wampum Belt Covenant of 1701,

 made between the Anishinaabe and the Haudenosaunee Confederacy, an agreement to

 set violence aside and peacefully share and care for the land in the

 Great Lakes Basin.
 The second is the Huron Tract Treaty of 1827, an

-agreement made by 18 Anishinaabek Chiefs and the Canada Company, an agency of
+agreement made by eighteen Anishinaabek Chiefs and the Canada Company, an agency of

 the British Crown.
-As an organization and a company of artists, we at the
+As an organization and as individuals, we at the

 Stratford Festival are in a process of learning how we can be better treaty